 For Step 2 CS, the entire test center, including the orientation room and the restrooms, is considered a secure testing area.
-The only items you are allowed to bring into the secure testing area are your white lab coat (pockets must be empty) and your stethoscope (should you forget to bring one, there are a limited number available at the test center).
+The only items you are allowed to bring into the secure testing area are your white lab coat (pockets must be empty) and a standard stethoscope, without digital amplification, electronics, or any other enhancement.
+(Should you forget to bring one, there are a limited number of standard stethoscopes available at the test center).
+If you require an amplified stethoscope and wish to bring one to the exam, you must request a personal item exception (PIE) by contacting disabilityservices@NBME.org or by calling 215-590-9700 for additional information on how to request a PIE.
 All other equipment, including pens, gloves, writing paper, and other medical equipment, is provided by the test center.
 Visit the USMLE website for more information regarding the Step 2 CS examination experience and test center regulations.